Montreux jazz festival draws Prince, Sting, Marcus Miller

 "Three nights, three shows, he's back.
 It is a huge honour," festival director Mathieu Jaton told a news conference in Lausanne.
 "We never know what Prince will do, or who he's coming with, but we're used to his incredible surprises."

-Tickets for Prince - ranging from 175 Swiss francs (124 pounds) to a whopping 395 francs - are already sold out, while all others go on sale on Friday morning (9:00 a.m.
-British time)
+Tickets for Prince - ranging from 175 Swiss francs ($190) to a whopping 395 francs - are already sold out, while all others go on sale on Friday morning (0800 GMT)

 Other highlights include Sting on the 16th, the electronic group Kraftwerk on the 17th, Diana Krall on the 18th and Joe Cocker on the 20th.